openstack-attic/identity-api/openstack-identity-api/src/markdown/identity-api-v3.md

 - Tokens explicitly represent user+project or user+domain pairs
 - Partial updates are performed using the HTTP `PATCH` method
 - Token ID values no longer appear in URLs
+- Trusts can be used for user to user delegation of attributes

 API Conventions
 ---------------